 SUBRECIPIENT AMENDMENT: LMDC and the City are working on amending the current subrecipient agreement to update design and budget changes; as well as issues of future income in the esplanade during construction and after its completion.
-That amendment should be finalized and circulated for approval in the 3rd or 4th Quarters of 2010.
+That amendment should be finalized and circulated for approval in the 4th Quarter of 2010 or 1st Quarter of 2011.